coatespt/cursor-twitter/SESSION_NOTES.md

 - "Start and internet business"

 # TTD and Direction
+## Need Utility to find batches and cluster count distributions
+I feel like we're getting insane numbers of clusters now.

 ## Remove the superfluous debugs,
 On the console we get these.